Grooming Your Bichon Frise

 Things to Keep in Mind When Grooming Your Bichon

-I am the proud owner of a one-year-old Bichon Frise and while they are one of the cutest, most lovable dogs, they also are one of the hardest to groom.
-In my ten months of having him, I am still perfecting my grooming techniques but hopefully what I have learned through trial and error will help you.
+I am the proud owner of a one-year-old Bichon Frise.
+While they are one of the cutest, most lovable dogs, they are also one of the hardest to groom.
+In my ten months of having him, I am still perfecting my grooming techniques.
+But, hopefully, what I have learned through trial and error will help you.
 Grooming your dog yourself is not impossible and as long as you have an hour or two to spare, doing it yourself can be rewarding (and relieve your wallet).
 Before grooming your Bichon, it's important to make sure that you will be able to do the job.
 If your curly-haired pooch is matted, detangling the mats can be painful for your dog and time consuming for you.
 Also, if your dog is a little rowdy, grooming at home may not be as manageable for you.